Ben has a life-long interest in language and is particularly interested in the expressions, phrases, and idioms that contribute to it.

 Cats and Their Association With Luck

-There is a great deal of folklore surrounding cats (particularly black cats).
-Whilst many cultures consider a black cat to be a sign of good luck, others consider them to be the opposite and a sign of impending bad luck.
-Here are a few proverbs associated with cats and luck:
+There is a great deal of folklore surrounding cats (mainly black cats).
+While many cultures consider a black cat a sign of good luck, others think them to be the opposite and a symbol of impending bad luck.
+Here are a few sayings associated with cats and success:

 31. You will always be lucky if you know how to make friends with strange cats.